FITIV Pulse

 Q: How does Zone 2 heart rate compare to Zone 2 power for cyclists?
 A: For cyclists with power meters, Zone 2 power is 56–75% of FTP (Coggan zone 2, also called "endurance" zone).
 Heart rate and power zones correlate but are not perfectly aligned due to cardiac drift, heat effects, and individual variation.
 For Zone 2 training, use power as the primary guide if available — it responds instantly and is unaffected by dehydration or heat-related cardiac drift.
 Heart rate can confirm that physiological intensity matches expectations.

-Try Fitiv Pulse free
+Try FITIV Pulse free

 Works with Apple Watch, Garmin, and Bluetooth HR monitors.